Is the pension gender gap getting worse?

 You’re a vocal campaigner around the pensions gender gap – why this is such an issue?

-“The good news is more women than ever are putting money aside for their retirement but because of the gender pay gap, the fact women are more likely to work part-time, in lower paid industries, and take more time out for having a family, a woman will need to work an extra 37 years to allow her to have a pension pot the same size as her male counterpart.
+“Well, first off the good news is more women than ever are putting money aside for their retirement.
+But because of the gender pay gap, the fact women are more likely to work part-time, in lower paid industries, and take more time out for having a family, young women would need to save an average of £185,000 more during their working life to enjoy the same retirement income as men.1

 Should we be focusing on fixing the gender pay gap before we tackle the pensions one?